RafayKhattak/ToxiScan/README.md

 - Text Preprocessing: ToxiScan employs NLTK, a powerful natural language processing library, for comprehensive text preprocessing.
 It performs essential tasks such as tokenization, part-of-speech tagging, lemmatization, and stopword removal to ensure the input text is properly prepared for analysis.
 - Feature Extraction: TfidfVectorizer is utilized to extract relevant features from the preprocessed text.
 This vectorization technique transforms text into numerical feature vectors, enabling the Naive Bayes classifier to make predictions.
 - Accuracy Evaluation: To assess the performance of the classifier, ToxiScan employs metrics such as roc_auc_score and roc_curve, providing insights into the accuracy and efficiency of the toxicity detection model.
+## Training Data
+The training data used for ToxiScan was obtained from Kaggle, specifically the "Toxic Tweets Dataset" created by ASHWIN U IYER.
+The dataset consists of a collection of labeled toxic and non-toxic tweets, providing valuable examples for training the Naive Bayes classifier.
+The use of this dataset ensures the model's ability to recognize patterns and features indicative of toxicity in various text inputs.
 ## Installation
 To run ToxiScan on your local machine, follow these steps:
 1. Clone the repository: